 Nice to have you here, the EIB Network on President's Day.

-I still have a chance to squeeze in there today, so gonna do that this hour as well as your your phone calls coming up too.
+I still have a chance to squeeze into today, so we're going to do that this hour as well as your phone calls coming up too.

-Now continuing here with Mrs. Clinton's uh this this economic manifesto.
+Now, continuing here with Mrs. Clinton's economic manifesto, she repeated this.

 It would do worse than that.

-And you're gonna create a new homeless problem too, because we just learned that in Cleveland the homeless are occupying some of these foreclosed homes, um, which is an upside to the foreclosure thing if you're a liberal.
+And you're going to create a new homeless problem, too, because we just learned that in Cleveland, the homeless are occupying some of these foreclosed homes, which is an upside to the foreclosure thing.

 This is right out of the John Edwards playbook.

-And it's not so much that either of these two candidates are actually gonna be able to pull off any of these things were they to be elected president.
+And it's not so much that either of these two candidates are actually going to be able to pull off any of these things were they to be elected president.

 They might try.

-It probably wouldn't succeed, but look at what they think they've got to do to win the Democrat primaries to get the nomination.
+But look at what they think they've got to do to win the Democrat primaries, to get the nomination.

-The kind of people that are voting today in the Democrat Party, all this hatred for corporation and profit, uh corporations and profit that that propel the capitalist system.
+The kind of people that are voting today in the Democrat Party, all this hatred for corporation and profit, corporations and profit that propel the capitalist system.

-Then there's this little ditty in in the story about um uh Mrs. Clinton's economic message.
+Then there's this little ditty in the story about Mrs. Clinton's economic message.

-Clinton said that the woman, a hairdresser, whose mortgage payment jumped from six hundred dollars to one thousand dollars a month, was in a similar position to many people she had spoken to who had been pushed into adjustable rate loans by unscrupulous mortgage brokers.
+Clinton said that the woman, a hairdresser, whose mortgage payment jumped from $600 to $1,000 a month, was in a similar position to many people she had spoken to who had been pushed into adjustable rate loans by unscrupulous mortgage brokers.

 It's always the mortgage broker that's the culprit.